 100% of the credit for a conversion is attributed to the final channel that the buyer interacted with.

-100% of the credit for a conversion is attributed to the last channel a buyer interacted with—but ignoring direct website visit.
+To explain this attribution model, we’ll need to change our sales journey example.
+100% of the credit for a conversion is attributed to the last channel a buyer interacted with, ignoring any direct website visits involved in the journey.

-The last non-direct click model has assigned 100% of the credit to the organic visit and ignored the direct touchpoint.
+If we refer to our example, last non-direct click model has assigned 100% of the credit to the organic visit and ignored the direct touchpoint.

 The position-based model has allocated 40% credit to the Google ad and Facebook ad.
 The remaining touchpoints share the remaining 20% credit.